 Nevertheless, Helen's greatest joy was gathering with her children, celebrating their accomplishments, to include graduations and marriages, and as the family happily expanded over the years, celebrating the baptisms, confirmations, and graduations of her grandchildren.
 Christmas at Helen's house was always spectacular, with traditional foods, including those of her Swedish and German ancestries, thoughtfully chosen gifts, her music box collection, and heartfelt exchanges with family members.
 In her quiet times, Helen also enjoyed and excelled in the creative arts—painting with watercolors, knitting and crochet, needlepoint, and playing piano.
 Keepsakes of her life abound.

 Helen is survived by her four children, Sonja Bensen of Alexandria, Virginia; her son and daughter-in-law Mark and Christine Bensen of Snohomish, Washington; her son and daughter-in-law Eric and Maya Bensen of Garden City, New York; and daughter and son-in-law Christina and Michael Locke, of St. Charles, Missouri.
 She is also survived by a host of grandchildren and her brother Robert Kramer of York, Maine.
 She loved her husband's family and all who married into the family as her own flesh and blood, and will be greatly missed by all.

 The burial will take place at Greenfield Cemetery, Uniondale, New York, on Monday, March 30th.
 The family plans a public memorial service and celebration when appropriate.

-To plant a tree in memory of Helen Bensen, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Helen Bensen, please visit Tribute Store

 The N. F. Walker Funeral Home takes pride in providing a family with a unique blend of dignity, tradition and understanding.
 Our business is conducted in the New York Metropolitan, Long Island and Westchester areas.